adnangazi/school/university/bachelor/second-year/first-semester/programmazione-ad-oggetti/GoFlex/README.md

 - Multiple workouts management
 - Database to save user data
 - Timer for auto-playing exercises
-- Account management and interactions with others
+- Account management & interactions with others
 - Mobile version of the application

 ## Authors